Interview: Melissa Hardwick Talks about Freespace Gallery and Iraqui Artist Emad Altaay

 I have a long-standing date to meet Mel and visit her gallery, Freespace, in the Kentish Town Health Centre in North London.
 Freespace gallery aims to promote under-represented artists and advocate art as a vehicle for social change.
 I normally feature artists and current exhibits, but I am also interested to meet people who work in the art industry especially curators who are just as passionate about art as the artists themselves.
 Mel has emailed me a month ago to let me know about her gallery work and the exhibit she curated featuring refugee and Iraqui artist Emad Altaay who has made London his new home.

-Emad has exhibited extensively in the Middle East has been known for his realistic figurative paintings of Iraqi culture but his move to London has created not only a change in physical address but a 180 degree shift in his art.
+Emad has exhibited extensively in the Middle East and has been known for his realistic figurative paintings of Iraqi culture but his move to London has created not only a change in physical address but a 180-degree shift in his art.
 Inspired by what he saw in Camden and exploring his changing identity, Emad is now working on bold colours and abstraction in his paintings far from the dark characters he used to portray in his old artworks.
 He uses this new cultural perspective to create a heightened vitality and sense of movement in his latest paintings.
 Mel explains her love affair with art and the creative process behind this exhibit.

 1. Please tell us a little bit about yourself.
 When did your interest in art begin and what triggered it?